jayeshjakkani/American-Football-Analytics-Application/README.md

 ### Why TouchDown?
 In 2002, Oakland Atheltics, a seemingly medium-strength team achieved unusual success in their season even after departure of key players.
 Behind their success was sabermetrics, a field which thrives on quantitative analysis of sports data.
 Drawing motivation from this success story and understanding the problems which the current football coaches at NC State are facing, we have developed TouchDown - a customer-centric easy-to-use application which provides you a pictorial analysis of position specific player performances.

 With a simple UI, all you need to do it just upload the data file<sup>1</sup> and the application promptly outputs the images where you can view your analysis.
-Furthermore, with some exciting features lined up, we'd be happy to incorporate some new features on demand.
+Now with the new functionality features.
+Please check it out!!!

 To use the application, all the user needs to do is to upload the data file on provided tab.
 ![initialpage](images/frontpage_new.png)